SchemaStore/schemastore/CONTRIBUTING.md

 If you wish to retain full control over your schema definition, simply register it in the [schema catalog](src/api/json/catalog.json) by providing a `url` pointing to the self-hosted schema file to the [entry](#catalog).

 ## CSS spec
-The CSS specification is divided into multple XML documents
+The CSS specification is divided into multiple XML documents
 > one for each CSS module as specified by the W3C.

-Each XML document can contain properies, @-directives and pseudo elements/classes with descriptions, example usage and allowed values.
+Each XML document can contain properties, @-directives and pseudo elements/classes with descriptions, example usage and allowed values.